MarkoMuc/nolink-func-c/material.md

 4. Find function offsets in the symbol table.
 5. Execute the functions.

-In part 3 we need to copy the `.txt` section into RAM and add execute permissions.
+In part 3 we need to copy the `.text` section into RAM and add execute permissions.
 This is done for multiple reasons:

 - Many CPUs don't allow or are slow at executing unaligned memory (4 kB for x86).
 The `.txt` section is not guaranteed to be page aligned.
 - We may need to modify some bytes in the section to perform relocations.